-- For information about what permissions are required by the credentials for the data collection, see Permissions needed for the Exchange IIS Logs (ActiveSync and OWA) data source on page 66. - For information about how IIS logging must be configured on your Exchange CAS servers, see Appendix C: Configuring IIS Log Files to capture ActiveSync or OWA events on page 143.

-• For information about the ActiveSync events that are collected, see What ActiveSync events are collected and displayed in the insights? on page 146.
+- For information about what permissions are required by the credentials for the data collection, see Permissions needed for the Exchange IIS Logs (ActiveSync and OWA) data source on page 70. - For information about how IIS logging must be configured on your Exchange CAS servers, see Appendix C: Configuring IIS Log Files to capture ActiveSync or OWA events on page 149. - For information about the ActiveSync events that are collected, see What ActiveSync events are collected and displayed in the insights? on page 152. - TIP: For some fields you can enter multiple values separated by a semi-colon (;).
+For details, see Entering multiple values in a field on page 42.